Arizona AG gives county OK for full ballot hand counts - KESQ

 At a fiery meeting Friday, Democratic Supervisor Ann English said she’ll do everything she can to stop the county Democratic Party chair from providing those workers.

-That came after GOP Supervisor Peggy Judd said she wanted to move ahead, and Republican Tom Crosby pushed back strongly on English’s opposition and effort to halt the full count.
+That comment came after GOP Supervisor Peggy Judd said she wanted to move ahead, and Republican Supervisor Tom Crosby pushed back strongly on English’s opposition and effort to halt the full count.

 “I’m OK talking about how this will be done, but all you want to do is make it not get done,” Crosby said.
 “So, I’m not interested in that discussion — I’m interested in the discussion of how it will get done.”